mryap/fierce-robin/src/pages/about.md

 ---
 title: About Test & Optimize
-subtitle: >-
-  Build online success with Digital Analytics and a/B testing.
-Hire me to gain validated business insight & improves the customer experience.
+subtitle: "Build online success with Digital Analytics and a/B testing.
+Hire me to gain validated business insight & improves the customer experience.  "
-img_path: ''
+img_path: ""
 menus:
   secondary:
     title: About Test & Optimize